 Home to Most of Our Students

 Our residence halls and campus suites—nearly all of which are new or have been renovated in the past five years—are home to 98 percent of our freshmen and a majority of our sophomores, juniors, and seniors.

 Students studying a range of subjects from music to communication to biology can pursue their curiosity in depth using our state-of-the-art classrooms and learning facilities that include multiple scientific teaching and research laboratories, a greenhouse, walk-in environmental chambers, production lab facilities, a music computing lab, and an electronic music studio, among others.

 A Sunny Place to Study

-The Pickler Memorial Library—complete with lots of open space, window seating, views of the Quad, and a large atrium—houses more than 500,000 volumes and features computer labs, a café, group meeting and study rooms, an assistive technology lab, and many other services available for student use.
+The Pickler Memorial Library—complete with lots of open space, window seating, views of the Quad, and a large atrium—houses more than 500,000 volumes and features Starbucks, computer labs, group meeting and study rooms, an assistive technology lab, and many other services available for student use.

 "I love the easiness to get to know your professors and the resources that are available for students.
 It is easy to see the faculty’s dedication toward the students’ success, and I especially like that we are constantly challenged to be better."